danmasta/walk/README.md

 #### Features:
 * Easy to use
-* Simple, lightweight, fast
+* Simple, lightweight, and fast
 * Native esm and cjs support
 * Support for filtering with glob pattern matching
 * Support for require-style path resolving
 * Include and exclude pattern matching options
 * Normalized [`File`](#file-objects) objects with helper methods
 * Includes async and sync api
-* Includes multiple interfaces:
+* Supports multiple interfaces:
     * `Readable Stream`
     * `Promise`
     * `Iterable`